luistar/crawljax.github.com/source/_posts/2013-09-05-release-3-dot-3-is-out.markdown

 * External URLs are not opened by default #328
 * Updated Selenium

-All binaries are available at [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.crawljax%22)
+All binaries are available at [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.crawljax%22) and [GitHub](https://github.com/crawljax/crawljax/releases)